surbina/realtime-notes/README.md

 Real-time notes is a rich text editor that supports collaborative editing built entirely in Typescript.

-You can check out a live version of the app here: [https://realtime-notes.vercel.app](https://realtime-notes.vercel.app)
+You can check out a live version of the app here: [https://realtime-notes.surbina.dev/](https://realtime-notes.surbina.dev/)

 ![App screen-shot](./docs/app.png)

+> **Important:** if the app has been inactive for some time, it may happen that when loading it again, it will timeout (probably due to some cold start in the server, though I still need to figure out what is precisely happening).
+If you stumble upon this issue, try reloading the app again.

 ## Engines